johanstenberg92/snapple/README.md

 Currently only two types of CRDTs are supported, OR-Sets and [Version Vectors](https://en.wikipedia.org/wiki/Version_vector).
 Worth to note is that this project uses Marc Shapiro's optimized [OR-sets implementation](https://pages.lip6.fr/Marc.Shapiro/papers/RR-8083.pdf), allowing for better memory complexity.

+Another way to learn about Snapple is to check out the slides for my Master's Thesis [here](https://dl.dropboxusercontent.com/u/42266515/presentation-thesis.pdf).

 ## Waffle Graph

 Waffle is used for issue management.